JooelRinne/wildlifetrade/README.md

   - "seller_or_buyer.csv" consists of synonyms of keywords indicating intent of the trade.
 Synonyms can be added under each column and new columns can be added.
   - "currency_symbols.csv" consists of symbols of currencies and their corresponding abbreviations.
   - "locationlist.csv" is an empty file which can be used to manually list locations under country names, if the geocoder used in the script does not find a location automatically.
 The first row should consist of the country names and the locations should be listed under the responding country.
-4. Run the all processing algorithms from the masterscript
+4a.
+Run the all processing algorithms from the masterscript
    ```ruby
    python processor.py
    ```
+OR

-5. Run each script separately.
+4b.
+Run each script separately.
 The script must be run in the right order, because the result of the previous script is used in the following script:
       ```ruby
    python matches.py
    python species.py